savepong/savepong/README.md

 I'm a passionate tech leader and developer with over a decade of experience in **web and mobile app development**.
 Currently, I wear multiple hats in the tech world:

-- **President of the Thai Programmer Association**

-- **CTO at CodePassion**

-- **Digital Nomads**

-## My Passion
-I’m deeply committed to staying at the forefront of **technology trends** and fostering innovation in the developer community.
-Whether it’s mentoring, building, or learning, I strive to empower others and make a positive impact in the tech ecosystem.

 ## Skills
 - **Languages:** JavaScript, TypeScript
 - **Frameworks & Libraries:** React, Vue.js